DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * Information that identifies the build (see `Identifying the Build`_).

 A popup is a multi-line, read-only dialog.
-Normal navigation may be performed within it, except that it isn't editable.
+Normal navigation may be performed within it.
 Dismiss it by pressing Enter.
 It's automatically dismissed if no navigation operations are performed within it for |popup time|.

 Prompts
 ~~~~~~~